jewellerybusinesswomenclub-create/OPERATION-BLACK-FORGE/README.md

 # OPERATION-BLACK-FORGE
 This report presents the executive-level findings of a controlled, authorised security assessment conducted against OPFOR-02 ("Healthcare", 192.168.85.130), an isolated academic lab target issued under Operation Black Forge.
+The assessment was performed entirely within a segmented, host-only lab network with no bridged or public-internet exposure, in accordance with the operation's Rules of Engagement.
+The engagement systematically discovered and validated the target's network and web attack surface, identified two critical end-of-life services, and developed and documented an evidence-based exploit-chain decision using vendor advisories and Exploit-DB research.
+Initial-access attempts were carried out against the least destructive candidate path identified through this research.